aaronparker/aaronparker.github.io/_posts/2008-10-01-microsoft-application-virtualization-45-security-configuration-roles.md

 >   * Microsoft Application Virtualization 4.5 Streaming Server
 >   * Microsoft Application Virtualization 4.5 Management Service

 You’ll first need to register these roles with the SCW to use them.
-This script will register the files on Windows Server 2003 (after you&#8217;ve first installed the roles on the Management or Streaming server):
+This script will register the files on Windows Server 2003 (after you've first installed the roles on the Management or Streaming server):

 [code]@ECHO OFF
 PUSHD "%USERPROFILE%"